This site requires a more recent version of Adobe Flash Player to function properly.

 Phase 3 pipeline fires

-- Oncology Drugs Revenues, Neuroscience, Metabolism and Other Drugs Revenues and Autoimmune Drugs Revenues: Roche has a strong $120 billion oncology business (our valuation estimate) primarily built around biologic cancer drugs such as Rituxan/MabThera and Herceptin.
-However, its pipeline is quite strong and the company continues to invest in the growing area of immuno-oncolgy.
+- Oncology Drugs Revenues, Neuroscience, Metabolism and Other Drugs Revenues and Autoimmune Drugs Revenues: Roche has a strong $135 billion oncology business (our valuation estimate).
+However, its pipeline is quite strong and the company continues to invest in the growing area of immuno-oncology.
 Looking at the programs under phase 3 trials, we find that the company is giving a strong push to Perjeta, Kadcyla and Avastin for early, second line and adjuvant therapies in breast cancer, ovarian cancer and lung cancer.
-We currently expect the drugs in the pipeline to drive incremental annual revenues of $6 billion by the end of our forecast period, but our estimate may turn out to be conservative.
-If a few of the current phase 3 trials are successful and Roche expands much in adjuvant therapies, revenue from the pipeline drugs can easily cross $12 billion, resulting in a 10% upside to our price estimate.
-This would imply more than $6 billion in additional annual revenue by the end of our forecast period with more than 70% of it coming from oncology drugs.
+If a few of the current phase 3 trials are successful and Roche expands much in adjuvant therapies, it could imply more than $6 billion in additional annual revenue by the end of our forecast period with more than 70% of it coming from oncology drugs.
+This could result in 10% upside to our price estimate for Roche.

-Roche manufactures some of the world's best-selling drugs, including Avastin, Herceptin, Mabthera/ Rituxan, Xeloda and Tarceva.
+Roche manufactures some of the world's best-selling drugs, including Avastin, Herceptin and Mabthera/ Rituxan.
 Its oncology segment is the most formidable in the world with a host of pipeline drugs ready to make up for lost revenue after patent expiries.
-The oncology segment contributes around 60% of the company's value according to our estimates.
-Its in vitro diagnostics segment, which accounts for roughly 15% of our price estimate, has displayed rapid growth over the past few years as a result of demand from emerging markets such as India, China, Latin America and Middle East.
+The oncology segment contributes around 55% of the company's value according to our estimates.

 Oncology to drive growth